 The current Executive Chair of Leesa Sleep, John Repogle, offered us so much insight into the reimagining of traditional business practices that we almost don’t have room to share all of his nuggets of wisdom.
-John’s experience in the mission-driven business sector spans a few names you might like and know.
+John’s experience in the sustainable business sector spans a few names you might like and know.

 He was the CEO of Seventh Generation, Burt’s Bees, and is now the founding partner of One Venture Fund.
 John’s experience makes him a unique expert in scaling companies on a mission to make the world a better place.